 Skateboarders enjoy riding their boards, knowing out of their own experience the stoke and good feelings it will bring them; helping them to stay fit and young in their hearts.
 Falun Gong-practitioners likewise enjoy performing the exercises because they can feel their positive effect and know that they can help them to stay healthy and rejuvenate their bodies.

 Another similarity is, that skateboarders as well as practitioners of Falun Gong often face the difficulty of not being fully understood by other people in society.
-Qigong only started to surface widely in China in the 1950ˋs and skateboarding was invented around the same time in the USA.
+Qigong only started to surface widely in China in the 1970ˋs and skateboarding experienced a wide spread boom in the USA around the same time due to the invention of wheels made out of urethane.
 Given their relatively short period of public presence, people usually don’t know much about their real potential and tend to wonder why one would invest that much time in rolling around on boards (especially if you are an adult) or to perform strange looking movements in parks, as they are not able to perceive any visible benefits from that activity.

 Being aware of all these similarities, let's now imagine that skaters would have to face the same difficulties practitioners of Falun Gong have encountered in China: